davidgasquez/handbook/content/computer-science/programming.md

   [The computer is a machine, but a codebase is an organism](https://meltingasphalt.com/a-codebase-is-an-organism/).
 The organic nature of code manifests itself in the dual forces of growth and decay.
 It also suggests that you should know your code smells.
 These smells won't be causing problems during execution, on the machine.
 Instead, it's going to cause problems during evolution of the codebase.

 - **Look for the 80% solution**.
   Doing 100% of anything is difficult.
+[Don't focus on perfection](https://youtu.be/pYIho556BS8?list=PLypiXJdtIca7i8IrNye4IenjnUCP9LF35).
   Focusing in the 80% is far more efficient and cost-effective.
 "Better" is the enemy of "good".
   Handle the 80% and let the 20% fend for themselves.
   80% of the impact comes from 20% of the work.